The adventures of selkie THE Fox: World's end

 She allowed the ghost of a smile to her lips.
 “If that’s true, you won’t last long.”

 “But do you know that, Selkie?”
-He turned away.
-Seconds later, he faced her with the face of an old man.
+He assumed the face of an old man once more.
 “You, Aerith, and the others did not know the world would die this way.
 You believe the remaining population will go extinct.
 All you do is dwell in self-pity.
 How can you know for certain?”

 She snarled.
 “We didn’t always.
 We hunted the queen for years.”